ddy20824/assignment2-backend/README.md

 - use node.js as simple DressStore backend
 - use nodemon to restart server when file is changed
-- use .env file to manage config and hide security information
+- use .env file to manage config and hide sensitive information

 # Run